JumpStartGeorgia/Georgian-Budget-Files/README.md

 Process for translating the name of a program or spending agency:

 1. Run rake task for outputting translations (run `rake -T budget_data` in the Georgian-Budget-API app to find this task).
-If all names are translated, you can stop here; otherwise, continue with these instructions.
+If all names are translated, you can stop here.
 1. Import this repo's `budget_item_translations.csv` into a spreadsheet.
-1. Add the new, untranslated names to the bottom of the spreadsheet.
+1. Add the new, exported names to the bottom of the spreadsheet.
 1. Translate them according to the procedure below.
 1. When finished, export to CSV and update this repo's `budget_item_translations.csv` file